tytydraco/yessleep/out/Please_Make_The_Crying_In_My_Walls_Stop.md

 “I didn’t mean it like that.
 I’m only… nervous.
 I want to be a good dad.”

-I kissed him after he admitted that and rose to hold him like an infant against my breast.
+I kissed him after he admitted that and rose to hold him like an infant against my chest.
 I think about that moment a lot.
-Our three hearts beating as one.
+Three hearts beating as one.
 For one second, we were a family.
 That’s as close as we ever got.

 Caroline stopped kicking a week later.

 “I don’t understand, she’s… the baby’s not developing right?”
 I asked our family doctor during a panicked visit.